 As a means to get acceptable survey response rates, here is one more thing that you can do to bump the numbers in your favor.
 Announce to your customers that you will be sending them the survey.
 Let the customers know why you will be sending them the survey, what they can expect from it and how it will affect you or them.
 When customers know in advance that they will be getting a survey and it will have certain effects on your business or them, they will be more motivated to complete it.

 #17 Don’t survey grossly unhappy customers:

 There are times when you cannot solve the issue of a customer.
 It is unfortunate, but it happens, and that’s part and parcel of running a business.
-Some customers might have genuine issues which will need redressal measures from you, but there will be certain issues that cannot be addressed.
-It could be because you do not have the resources, your customer’s expectation cannot be fulfilled or any other valid reasons.
+Some customers might have genuine issues that will need redressal measures from you, but there will be certain issues that cannot be addressed.
+It could be because you do not have the resources, your customer’s expectation cannot be fulfilled, or any other valid reasons.

 #18 Do not take too many surveys:

 Taking surveys often will irritate your customers and might even result in them ignoring all of the surveys.
 It is equally bad if you survey your customers only once in a long time.
 If you want a meaningful relationship with your customers while getting acceptable survey response rates, you need to send surveys with the right balance.